sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 ## UserInfo Endpoint
 * iGov: usable
-* add PS256 as SHOULD

 ## Request Objects
 * iGov: usable

 ## Vectors of Trust
+* iGov: not well suited
 * Not to be used, eIDAS, LoA preferred

 ## Authentication Context